 Supervisory Responsibilities:

-All Medford School District employees supervise students and maintain a safe environment.
+All Medford School District employees are responsible for supervising students and assisting in maintaining a safe environment.

 Education and/or Experience: Associate's degree (A.A.) or equivalent from a two-year college or technical school or one to two years related experience and/or training or equivalent combination of education and experience.
 Must meet current No Child Left Behind (NCLB) requirements.